 Fix Your Resume

 Many companies now prefer candidates who provide illustrated portfolios rather than standard black and white resumes.
 While you should always have a traditional Word doc available, consider sprucing up the design of your current resume.
+You can also use a resume template for this.
 Is there a way you could integrate relevant samples?
 Is the work on your resume relevant to the positions you’re applying to, or have you just listed everything in successive order and hope for the best?
 Resumes should be tweaked according to a job description.
 When you line up your skills with an employer’s requirements and responsibilities, you’ll have a better chance of being seen as a high-value candidate rather than another person simply looking for work anywhere they can find it.

 Check Your Cover Letters